-As infamous storms like Hurricanes Katrina and Harvey have shown, tropical storms leave nothing but catastrophic destruction in its wake.
-And the damage from raging hurricane floods will persistently get worse if sea levels continue to rise at an accelerating rate due to global warming, according to an analysis conducted by Climate Central.
-In fact, global warming will more than double the odds of “century” or worse floods occurring by 2030 in the United States.
+As infamous storms like Hurricanes Katrina and Harvey have shown, tropical storms leave nothing but catastrophic destruction in their wake.
+And the damage from raging hurricane floods will persistently get worse if sea levels continue to rise at an accelerating rate due to global warming, according to the Natural Resources Defense Council.
+In fact, global warming will make strong hurricanes, like Category 4s and 5s, more frequent.
+Find out exactly what hurricane categories mean.

 The Caribbean islands are especially vulnerable to these tropical storms, as evidenced by Hurricane Dorian devastating the Bahamas in September 2019.
 But many hurricanes prove to be a threat to cities in the southeastern United States, too.

 Since coastal states in the south are extremely susceptible to getting hit hard by hurricanes, it’s no surprise that Miami, Florida tops the list as the most vulnerable city at risk of being hit by a hurricane, according to data from the NOAA’s Hurricane Research Division.
 “Miami has a large population density, and as a result, the effects of a major hurricane would be catastrophic to the city,” meteorologist David Samuhel told accuweather.com.
 “Miami is probably the largest city on this list to see a Category 4 or 5 hurricane in the future.”